MagLev/maglev.github.com/docs/learn.markdown

 queue](https://github.com/jc00ke/maglev-q) in a few lines of Ruby by passing procs between VMs.

-Threads take a little more effort, because there are a few pitfalls, so bear with me:

-    One :008:0> Thread.primitive 'make_persistable', 'convertToPersistableState'
-    => Thread

-First, we installed an additional primitive that allows persisting Threads.
+Threads cannot be persisted by reference (because the JIT may have have compile methods to machine code, which cannot be ported across VMs), but we can use a trick.

     One :009:0> Thread.start { callcc {|cc| $cont = cc}; p "Run after One pretty callcc" }
     "Run after One pretty callcc"
     => #<GsProcess:0xdf69e01 false>
-    One :010:0> $cont
+    One :010:0> Maglev::PERSISTENT_ROOT["cc"] = $cont
     => #<Continuation:0xecfc401 @_st_process=#<GsProcess:0xdf6a901 sleep>>
-    One :011:0> $cont.instance_variable_get(@_st_process).make_persistable
-    => #<GsProcess:0xdf6a901 sleep>
-    One :012:0> Maglev::PERSISTENT_ROOT["cc"] = $cont
-    => #<Continuation:0xecfc401 @_st_process=#<GsProcess:0xdf6a901 sleep>>
-    One :013:0> Maglev.commit_transaction
+    One :011:0> Maglev.commit_transaction
     => true

-Phew, that was a lot of work.
 What did we do here?
 Well, we started a thread and created a continuation.
-We keep it around in a global variable.
-We can see in the inspection output that the continuation has a reference to a _copy_ of the Thread that created it.
-That's what we want to persist.
-Because Threads carry a lot of VM state, and keeping that persistable could potentially slow down execution, we have to explicitely mark the continuation's Thread persistable.
+A continuation captures the state of a computation, effectively copying the stack at the point it was created (We can see in the inspection output that the continuation has a reference to a _copy_ of the Thread that created it).
+We assign the continuation to a global variable for convenience, and then commit it to the Stone repository.

 On to the second VM: